gromacs/gromacs/docs/user-guide/mdp-options.rst

    (0.0) [nm] or [rad]
    End value defining the sampling interval together with :mdp:`awh1-dim1-start`.

-.. mdp:: awh1-dim1-period

-   (0.0) [nm] or [rad]
-   The period of this reaction coordinate, use 0 when the coordinate is not periodic.

 .. mdp:: awh1-dim1-diffusion

    (10\ :sup:`-5`) [nm\ :sup:`2`/ps] or [rad\ :sup:`2`/ps]